The Partition-Frequency Enumeration Matrix: Connection with arithmetic functions

 \end{Proposition}

 \begin{Remarks}\ \begin{enumerate} \item When $f(k)=k$, then in view of \eqref{gen-column-sums}, equations \eqref{divisor-sum} and \eqref{divisor-sum-gf1} reduce to

-\item When $z=1$, and $g(n)$ and $b_kf(k)$ are both arithmetic functions, then we obtain results connecting number-theoretic functions to partition functions. \item The sequence $g(n)$ is the sequence of the weighted sums of the $n$th column of the matrix given by in \eqref{partitions-aij}; more precisely, $g(n)$ is the $n$th column sum of the matrix
+\item When $z=1$, and $g(n)$ and $b_kf(k)$ are both arithmetic functions, then we obtain results connecting number-theoretic functions to partition-theoretic functions. \item The sequence $g(n)$ is the sequence of the weighted sums of the $n$th column of the matrix given in \eqref{partitions-aij}; more precisely, $g(n)$ is the $n$th column sum of the matrix

-\item Many results that fit the form of Proposition~\ref{prop:divisor-sums} were previously obtained by a standard technique, of taking logarithmic derivatives of the relevant generating functions.
+\item Many results that fit the form of Proposition~\ref{prop:divisor-sums} were previously obtained by taking logarithmic derivatives of the relevant generating functions.
 Thus the enumeration result in Theorem~\ref{th:gen-freq-matrix} can be considered an alternate approach to this standard technique. \end{enumerate} \end{Remarks} \begin{proof} To obtain \eqref{divisor-sum}, multiply the $k$th row by $f(k)$ on both sides of the equation \eqref{gen-a}.
 The $k$th row on either side is

 where $a_i(j)$ is given by \eqref{partitions-aij}.
 Now summing over $k$, and noting that $a_k(j)= b_k z^{j/k}$ when $k\mid j$ and $0$ otherwise, we obtain the result.

 To obtain \eqref{divisor-sum-gf1}, we multiply both sides of \eqref{divisor-sum} by $q^n$ and sum over $n$. \end{proof}